 – Het verhaal van de schepping

 – Het verhaal van de broedermoord

 Verder kunnen deze verhalen twee aan twee bekeken worden… De verhalen over schepping en de zondvloed staan dan bekend als de breuk met God, de verhalen van de broedermoord en de spraakverwarring zijn dan de breuk van mensen onderling.

 Het zijn leerverhalen die absoluut niet letterlijk moeten worden gelezen.
 Zo lijkt in het Hebreeuws het eerste hoofdstuk van genesis duidelijk een gedicht met heel veel taalspel en parallellisme, een belangrijk kenmerk van joodse poëzie.
 Dat is bijna niet te ontkennen als je dit eerste hoofdstuk in het Hebreeuws leest.
 Ook het idee dat met jom (het woord dat meestal vertaald wordt met dag) eerder een langere periode zou bedoeld worden, lijkt…

+The whole Parsha of Shemot brings us the clear answer to Pharaoh's scoffing "Who is HaShem!" of Parshat Shemot!
 The Divine Author caps off Parshat Shemot with a promise that now we will see what HE will do to Pharaoh & how Pharaoh will bow before our G-d, sending out Israel strongly from Egypt!

 " We celebrate the first night of Hanukkah, fry the latkes, light the candles toast “L’Chaim!”
 I dance to “Ocho Kandelikas.” * My husband and I watch the candles burn.
 We talk of this and that– old memories and to-do lists, the little things that make up a life, the everyday ordinary and the magical… Lees verder the first Night of Hanukkah